tejbans/tejbans.github.io/_posts/2016-10-13-Regex-Magic.md

 2. Meta-characters: They do not mean what they look like.
 They usually refer to something else.
 For example, \d could refer to any digit.

-3. Vertical Bar: The | is a symbol of boolean OR.
+3. Vertical Bar: The &#124; is a symbol or boolean OR.
 It gives an option to match any of the things it delimits.

 4. Quantifiers: They specify how many of the concerned pattern needs to be matched.